fluid-lab/gamepad-navigator/README.md

 </p>

 Although the gamepad inputs are reconfigurable, the extension provides a default configuration for each gamepad input.
-The default action for each gamepad input is as follows.<br>
+The default action for each gamepad input is as follows.
 (_Please refer to the above diagram for gamepad inputs_)

 | Gamepad Input | Default Action | Speed Factor | Invert Action / Open a new tab or window in background |